susansayre/eco280/content/en/materials/homework/hw8-programmatic-download-api.md

 ## Submission details

-- Commit and **push** working code and your output files to your github repo by 11:55pm EST on Mon Nov 24
+- Commit and **push** working code and your output files to your github repo by 11:55pm EST on Tues Nov 24.
+(Note that I will **not** have office hours on Tuesday evening but will have my regular Sunday office hours.)
 - The assignment should be completed in either R or Stata, but you do *not* need to do it in both programs.

 ## Task summmary
 Accept the [assignment repo](https://classroom.github.com/a/rQ5ViSlz) on github.
 There are two distinct and unrelated tasks to this assignment.

-1. Revisit the Blue Bikes data we used earlier this semester.
+1. Revisit the [Blue Bikes data](https://www.bluebikes.com/system-data) we used earlier this semester.
 Write a short program to download all the data for 2015 through 2017 and combine it into a single file.
 Use this data to construct two graphs showing the total number of rides and the total duration of rides for each day throughout the entire time period.
 A couple notes:

     - We are stopping at the end of 2017 because the file naming convention changed twice during 2018.
 If you were actually using this data for a project, you'd need to write different import functions for the altered name conventions later in the time frame.